brev/numenta-web/numenta.com/pages/newsletter/2015/09/01/partnership-between-numenta-and-avik-partners-on-grok-for-it-analytics.md

 type: post
 ---

-### Numenta Newsletter
+### Numenta Newsletter - Sep 01, 2015

-**September 01, 2015**

-Dear Numenta newsletter subscriber:

-I am excited to tell you about a new partnership between Numenta and Avik Partners, an IT services and advanced analytics company.
+Dear Numenta newsletter subscriber: I am excited to tell you about a new partnership between Numenta and Avik Partners, an IT services and advanced analytics company.

 Before I tell you more about Avik, I want to remind you of our strategy for deploying HTM technology.
 Over the past few years we have made excellent